 Please contact any of the facilitators directly by following their email addresses below.
 Sessions are confidential and not shared with your department chairs, divisional deans, or institutional leadership.

 The Center for Excellence for Teaching and Learning administers the end of course Student Ratings of Instruction (SRI) surveys sometimes called Course Evaluations.
 This process is administered through via IDEA powered by Campus Labs and takes place throughout the year.
 Surveys are delivered in class via a specialized student link at the faculty member's discretion.
 Results are made available after final grading is collected for the semester to all faculty members.
 The Center provides consultation for individual faculty or departments on interpreting results or putting results into action.
-For questions about the SRI process please contact Dr. Michael Berta.
+For questions about the SRI process please contact Cheryl Littlejohn.

 If you are experiencing trouble administering the surveys in class, please submit a Helpdesk request.